 NOTE: You can exclude a library by right-clicking on it in the project tree and choosing “Exclude Library”.

 NOTE: This attribute matches jars in the output tree, not rules.

-A set of bazel flags that get passed to all bazel command invocations as arguments (eg. to bazel build, test, run, etc).
+A set of bazel flags that get passed to all bazel command invocations as arguments (eg. when syncing; to bazel build, test, run, etc).

 build_flags: --android_sdk=//third_party/java/android/android_sdk_linux:android_sdk_tools --config=android